Luigi Beltrame Quattrocchi and Maria Corsini: Legacy

-The Foundation Luigi and Maria Beltrame Quattrochi, established in their honour, has the objective of helping couples to marry and to advise them on cementing their marital life.
+The Foundation Luigi and Maria Beltrame Quattrochi has the objective of helping couples to marry and to advise them on cementing their marital life.

 Beatification

 The beatification process commenced on 18 October 1994 which would allow for the two to hold the title of Servant of God.
 A local process was held from 25 November 1994 to 4 December 1996 in order to collect documentation and testimonies.
-The process was validated on 20 June 1997 with the Positio submitted to the Congregation for the Causes of Saints in 1999.
-Cardinal José Saraiva Martins, Prefect of the Congregation for the Causes of Saints, said that they "made a true domestic church of their family, which was open to life, to prayer, to the social apostolate, to solidarity with the poor and to friendship".
+The process was validated on 20 June 1997 with the positio submitted to the Congregation for the Causes of Saints in 1999.
+Cardinal José Saraiva Martins, Prefect of the Congregation for the Causes of Saints, said that Beltrame Quattrocchi and Corsini "made a true domestic church of their family, which was open to life, to prayer, to the social apostolate, to solidarity with the poor and to friendship".

-Pope John Paul II approved their lives of heroic virtue and proclaimed them to be Venerable on 7 July 2001.
+Pope John Paul II approved their lives of heroic virtue and proclaimed them to be venerable on 7 July 2001.
 In that same decree, he also recognized a miracle that had been attributed to their intercession.
-He beatified them both on 21 October 2001. in the presence of three of their four children.
+He beatified the couple on 21 October 2001. in the presence of three of their four children.
 Their sons concelebrated the Mass with the Pope.
-The day of the beatification was special, as it marked the 20th anniversary since the publication of the Familiari Consortia an Apostolic Exhortation.
+The day of the beatification was special, as it marked the 20th anniversary since the publication of Familiaris consortio an Apostolic Exhortation.

-A second miracle needed for their canonization was investigated from 11 March 2014 to 17 December 2014.
-If declared verified, the two will be canonized as saints.
-Their relics are contained in a crypt at the Santuario della Madonna del Divino Amore in Rome.
+A second miracle was investigated from 11 March 2014 to 17 December 2014.
+The relics of Beltrame Quattrocchi and Corsini are in the crypt of the Santuario della Madonna del Divino Amore in Rome.

 "Among the joys and anxieties of a normal family, they knew how to live an extraordinarily rich spiritual life.
 At the centre of their life was the daily Eucharist as well as devotion to the Virgin Mary, to whom they prayed every evening with the Rosary, and consultation with wise spiritual directors.
 In this way they could accompany their children in vocational discernment, training them to appreciate everything 'from the roof up', as they often, charmingly, liked to say."